 PLUS Loans are restricted to the biological or adoptive parents, as well as stepparents of a dependent undergraduate student.
 As of 2000, legal guardians do not qualify as parents for federal aid purposes.
 Students with legal guardians and no living parents qualify as independent students and may receive increased Stafford loans.
 In special circumstances, financial aid administrators may issue a professional judgment override.
 Grandparents are not considered to be parents for federal student aid purposes unless they have adopted the student.
 Thus, while the grandparents can cosign the parent’s Parent PLUS loan, they cannot borrow from the Parent PLUS loan program on their own.

-There are 3 steps to applying for the Federal Direct Parent Plus loan.
+There are 3 steps to applying for the Federal Direct Parent PLUS Loan.
 If you are a first time borrower, you must complete all three steps which will take approximately 25-30 minutes.
-Repeat Direct Plus loan borrowers who have already completed a Federal Direct Master Promissory Note for previous years need to complete step 1 and 3.
-No PLUS Loan will be processed until a valid credit approval has been received by the Dept. of Education.
+Repeat Direct PLUS Loan borrowers who have already completed a Federal Direct Master Promissory Note for previous years need to complete step 1 and 3.
+No PLUS Loan will be processed until a valid credit approval has been received by the U.S. Department of Education.
 After the initial application, steps 1 and 3 will need to be completed for each additional PLUS Loan request.

 Attention MAC users, you must use Internet Explorer or Firefox as your browser in order to complete your Master Promissory Note.
 Safari is not compatible with the Dept. of Education's website.

-Please note that this step in the process is NOT the Promissory Note, it is an application where you provide information for the Credit Check to be done by the Dept. of Education.
-Click on the above link "Complete the Plus Loan Application" or go to www.studentloans.gov Once there, sign in with your FAFSA pin and other information, then click on "Request a PLUS Loan".
-The FAFSA pin for this process must be of the Parent borrower and not the student.
+Please note that this step in the process is NOT the Promissory Note, it is an application where you provide information for the credit check to be done by the U.S. Department of Education.
+Click on the above link, sign in with your FSA ID and then click "Request a PLUS Loan".
+Again, the FSA ID for this process must be of the parent borrower and not the student.

 STEP 2: Electronically Sign the Direct PLUS Loan Master Promissory Note (MPN)

-This is a separate step from the above mentioned "PLUS Application" This part of the process is collecting your electronic signature on the Promissory Note where you agree to the terms and conditions of the loan.
+This is a separate step from the above mentioned "PLUS Loan Application".
+This part of the process is collecting your electronic signature on the Promissory Note where you agree to the terms and conditions of the loan.